 When you consider that the Nets were expected to be the dominant team in the East this year, it's hard not to classify their season as a failure, even with all the mitigating factors.
 But Brooklyn still has a chance to make the playoffs, albeit via the play-in tournament.
 With a healthy Kevin Durant, anything is possible.
 The Nets also got a bit of good news last week when New York announced a relaxation of its rules regarding unvaccinated athletes and entertainers, meaning Irving can now play in all of Brooklyn’s games.
 He has had to sit out home games all season because he is not vaccinated against COVID-19.

 The Nets are sure to be a popular team to wager on in New York sports betting, especially with the Knicks sitting outside of the playoffs in the Eastern Conference.

-Mobile sports betting apps launched in New York on Jan.
+NY Betting Apps launched in New York on Jan.
 8 and has seen record handle in its first two months.

 Explaining the Play-In Tournament